jina-ai/jina/docs/how-to/gpu-executor.md

 ````

-Just like that, your code runs on GPU, inside a Jina Flow.
+Just like that, your code runs on GPU, inside a Deployment.

 Next, we will go through a more fleshed out example in detail, where we use a language model to embed text in our
 Documents - all on GPU, and thus blazingly fast.